Attilio Fontana

 Attilio Fontana (born 28 March 1952) is an Italian politician from Varese, Lombardy.
-He has served as President of Lombardy since 2018 leading a centre-right coalition.
+He has served as President of Lombardy since 2018, leading a centre-right coalition.

 Biography

 Early political career

-A long-time member of Lega Lombarda and Lega Nord (LN), he was Mayor of Induno Olona from 1995 to 1999.
-Fontana, with LN, was elected in the 2000 regional election and 2005 regional election to the Regional Council of Lombardy, of which he functioned as President until July 2006.
+A long-time member of Lega Lombarda and Lega Nord (LN), he was mayor of Induno Olona from 1995 to 1999.
+Fontana, with LN, was elected in the 2000 regional election and 2005 regional election to the Regional Council of Lombardy, of which he functioned as president until July 2006.

 Mayor of Varese

-He stepped down from that office after being elected Mayor of Varese with 57.8% of the vote in the first round of 28 May 2006.
+Fontana stepped down from that office after being elected mayor of Varese with 57.8% of the vote in the first round of 28 May 2006.
 He was re-elected in May 2011 with 53.8% of the vote in a run-off.
 Fontana, ineligible to run for reelection due to term limits, left the office in June 2016.

-In 2007 Fontana was the lawyer of Andrea Mascetti in the case against the left-wing journalist and television host Michele Santoro from who they won: with this court case Fontana obtained notoriety at national level.
+In 2007, Fontana was the lawyer of Andrea Mascetti in the case against the left-wing journalist and television host Michele Santoro, for whom they won: with this court case, Fontana obtained notoriety at the national level.

 2018 presidential election

 Speculation

-Some journalists in July 2016 speculated a nomination of Fontana as LN candidate in 2018 election for President of Lombardy if the incumbent Governor (President of Region) Roberto Maroni – who was elected in 2013 regional election for a five-year term with the support of Lega Lombarda and Lega Nord, the parties of Maroni and Fontana, and with the support of the others parties members of the 2013 center right coalition – will not run for a second consecutive (and final) term; in January 2018, when Maroni announced his retirement from politics, Fontana was selected as Centre-right (composed by FI, LN, FdI, EpL, NcI and his civic personal list named "Fontana List" composed by members of PP, RC, MNS and also by civic, independent and non-partisans members) candidate to the Presidency of Lombardy.
+Some journalists in July 2016 speculated about a nomination of Fontana as LN candidate in the 2018 election for President of Lombardy if the incumbent Governor (President of Region) Roberto Maroni – who was elected in the 2013 regional election for a five-year term with the support of Lega Lombarda and Lega Nord, the parties of Maroni and Fontana, and with the support of the other parties members of the 2013 centre-right coalition – would not run for a second consecutive (and final) term.
+In January 2018, when Maroni announced his retirement from politics, Fontana was selected as the centre-right coalition (composed of FI, LN, FdI, EpL, NcI and his civic personal list named "Fontana List" composed of members of PP, RC, MNS and also by civic, independent and non-partisan members) candidate for the presidency of Lombardy.
 For the media, his experience as Mayor and Salvini's popularity are among the strengths of his candidacy.

-General Election
+General election

 On 15 January 2018, Fontana stated that the Western culture was in danger due to the migration flows from Africa.
 This created many protests as well as criticisms from the centre-left Democratic Party (PD) and the big tent anti-establishment Five Star Movement (M5S).
-Because of the controversy he apologised for his remarks, declaring that it was a slip of the tongue and an expressive error, not due to inherent racism of him or his party.
+Because of the controversy he apologized for his remarks, declaring that it was a slip of the tongue and an expressive error, not due to inherent racism of him or his party.
 Fontana's principal rivals were Giorgio Gori (PD) and Dario Violi (M5S).

-On 4 March 2018 Fontana won 50% against Gori (29%) and Violi (17%) in the regional election and Fontana sworn in office as Governor on 26 March.
+On 4 March 2018 Fontana won 50% against Gori (29%) and Violi (17%) in the regional election.
+Fontana was sworn into office as governor on 26 March.